apple patient

 Apple's Exploratory Design Group has enormous financial resources

 However, team members are organized by skills rather than individual projects.
 This means that an engineer can work on multiple initiatives that match their skills rather than a specific product.
-According to Bloomberg, XDG is "primarily" focused on Apple's noninvasive blood glucose monitoring technology, but there are "several other ongoing projects."
-Today's report says that XDG is working on the next generation of display technology, as well as AR and VR features for Apple's headsets that are designed to "help people with eye diseases."
+According to Bloomberg, XDG is "primarily" focused on Apple's non-invasive blood glucose monitoring technology, but there are "several other ongoing projects."
+Today's report states that XDG is working on the next generation of display technology, as well as AR and VR features for Apple's headsets that are intended to "help people with eye diseases."
 The XDG team is also working on "power-saving processor technologies and next-generation batteries for smartphones," which was one of the original reasons for the team's creation.

 Many of the chip and battery technologies developed by XDG have been used in iPhones, iPads and Macs for years.